mirsahib/React-Serverless-Authentication/README.md

 ## Description

-A serverless and stateless authentication system for react app build using netlify function lock
+A serverless and stateless authentication system for react app build using netlify function

 ## Instructions